772/waypoint_based_destructible_terrain/README.md

 ## Warning

 This is in a _very_ early development stage.
-Nothing of the concept is implemented, yet.
+Very less of the concept is implemented, yet.